Prepare a business plan for growth

 - draft tactical plans and propose budget, resource, timescales, etc

 Each department's budgets and priorities must fit in with those of the entire organisation.
 Department plans need to be more specific than the overall business plan.
-It's important that you set realistic and achievable objectives for each department.
+It's important that you set business performance targets that are realistic and achievable for each department.

 Align department-level plans with strategy